ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 #### Check:
-Use this subcommand to compares two snapshots based on tests.
+Use this subcommand to compare two snapshots based on tests.
 So you first need to take 2 snapshots (snap).

 ##### Syntax: